Samariya57/Via_Coding_Challenge/README.md

 exists for a very short time and dissapears soon it is ignored.
 We focus on stable lines which often appear in the same place.
 Fot this purpose we use **DBSCAN** method for clusterising pickup places.
 As output of this approach we have list of clusters (centers and number of pickups in cluster)
+### Ways to modify
+After adding time to our calculations we will have to use **Getis-Ord** metric.
 ## Question 5
 What additional data might be useful in predicting whether a driver will cross the 10-hour on- shift threshold?